 Toups Meatery in Mid-City serves modern Creole food with a strong focus on all things meat.
 Foie gras, wagyu steaks, and chicken confit are all on the menu, along with local staples like boudin balls and plenty of Gulf seafood.
-If you’re with a group and want to do it right though, start with one of their cocktail pitchers and the Meatery Board, which includes a variety of house-made fresh and cured meats.
+If you’re with a group and want to do it right though, start with one of their cocktail pitchers and the Meatery Board, which includes a variety of housemade fresh and cured meats.

 photo credit: Erwin Kuhn

 Casamento’s started serving oysters on Magazine Street more than 90 years ago and has barely changed at all along the way.
 This is a situation where you should really stick to the bivalves, especially the fried oyster loaf sandwich, but make sure to get some soft shell crab if it’s in season, too.
-As a forewarning, Casamento’s closes when Gulf Oysters are out of season - from the end of May to the beginning of September - so plan your trip accordingly.
+As a forewarning, Casamento’s closes when Gulf oysters are out of season—from the end of May to the beginning of September—so plan your trip accordingly.

-There are certain things you have to do in New Orleans, like hear a brass band, walk down Bourbon Street, and get at least one beer or cocktail to-go.
+There are certain things you have to do in New Orleans, like hear a brass band, walk down Bourbon Street, and get at least one to-go beer or cocktail.
 Eating the wood-fired oysters with chili garlic butter at Cochon is also on that list.
 This spot in the Warehouse District opened more than a decade ago and serves great modern cajun food, like fried boudin and a massive pork shank topped with chicharron, but really it’s all about the oysters.
 Order enough that you don’t have to share, along with a few small plates if you need something else.
 Or just more oysters.

 Located next door to the restaurant, Cochon Butcher is the more laidback, sandwich-centric version of its sister spot.
 Here you can enjoy things like one of the city’s best muffulettas, a grilled cheese bacon melt, and something called Le Pig Mac, which is basically a double decker pork burger with special sauce.
 If you’re making a list of lunch options for your visit, make sure to include Cochon Butcher towards the top.